 It is important to clarify the difference between "traits" and "states".
 Personality tests focus on personality "traits," which are considered relatively stable characteristics, while "states" are temporary emotional or mental conditions.
-For example, extroversion would be a trait while feeling social would be a state.
+For example, extroversion is a trait, while feeling social is a state.

 The words "tests" and "assessments" are often used interchangeably, but a test typically has questions that seek a correct answer, while an assessment is more often associated with questions that are correct only to the individual answering with no universal right or wrong answer.